This month, two scientific reports came out that should have caught the attention of the media and expecting parents.

 Besides delivering significant doses of fresh omega-3, these products provide additional benefits for soon-to-be mothers.
 They serve as nutritious meal or snack replacements.
 They don’t trigger the gag reflex.
 And they also provide healthy servings of fiber, which plays an important role in stemming the risk of preeclampsia (11), gestational diabetes (12) and constipation during pregnancy (13).

 Looking at the body of omega-3 literature, there are few risks associated with consuming fresh, purified omega-3 oils.
 At worst, consuming high doses of omega-3 fatty acids (over 5000 mg daily, according to the European Food Safety Authority) may increase a person’s risk of bruising (14).
-But even so, the risk of overdosing on omega-3 is small.
-Particularly when you consider the fact that most pregnant women in the United States don’t even get the bare minimum omega-3 recommended for healthy pregnancies (15).
+But even so, the risk of overdosing on omega-3 is small, especially when you consider that most pregnant women in the United States don’t even get the bare minimum omega-3 recommended for healthy pregnancies (15).

 To be on the safe side, we suggest that a pregnant woman limits her intake to two Omega Heaven cookies or six pieces of Omega Passion a day.

-Expectant mothers will agree though, it’s nice to be able to eat a chocolate or a cookie as a delicious, fresh alternative to fishy liquids or hard-to-swallow prenatal capsules.
+Expectant mothers will agree though, it’s nice to be able to eat a chocolate or a cookie as a delicious, fresh alternative to fishy liquids or hard-to-swallow prenatal vitamins.

 1. Daniells, Stephen.
 Kudos!
 DHA Supplements During pregnancy Could Save US Healthcare System $6 Billion.
 NutraIngredients – USA.
 30 June, 2016.